cristianordonez/todo-list-app/README.md

 # Todo List App

-Web application built with React to showcase proficiency with React hooks and Material UI
+Frontend Web application built with React that allows you to save, edit, and delete todo tasks.
+All saved on your local storage so that they persist after refreshing the page.

 ## Live Link